 - 1/4 cup chopped walnuts, toasted (optional)

 - Flaky sea salt, like Maldon

 - Line a 8-by-8-inch square pan with tinfoil, and spray it lightly with nonstick spray.

-- Bring the evaporated milk, sugar, and salt to a simmer in a small saucepan set over medium-low heat.
-Reduce the heat to low, and cook an additional 5 minutes; then take the pot off the heat and add the vanilla extract, marshmallows, chocolate, and walnuts if using them.
+- Bring the evaporated milk, sugar, and salt to a simmer in a small saucepan set over medium-low heat; stir occasionally.
+Reduce the heat to low, and cook an additional 5 minutes, stirring occasionally; then take the pot off the heat and add the vanilla extract, marshmallows, chocolate, and walnuts if using them.

 - Let it sit untouched for 30 seconds, to allow the chocolate to start to melt, and then fold the marshmallows and chocolate in until no streaks remain.